 This technology is especially useful in uncharacterized commercial yeast strains with complex genetics and ploidy.
 For example, users can potentially screen thousands of commercial strains to determine if they are amenable to metabolic engineering, and tolerant of the end product.

-In theory, the piggyBac can be further optimized to stably integrate high copy numbers of the transgene into the genome.
+In theory, the piggyBac transposase can be further optimized to stably integrate high copy numbers of the transgene into the genome.
 The system can also accommodate other complex metabolic pathways and even be configured for other fungal species as well.

 piggyBac can be paired with Demeetra’s Cas-CLOVER targeted nuclease “the clean alternative to CRISPR/Cas9” for knockouts, knock-ins and base-pair edits in the user’s strain of interest.
 For example, to facilitate the use of nutritional markers and eliminate the use of antibiotic selection markers in potential commercial strains.